aws-samples/aws-panorama-samples/PikachuDetection/README.md

 # Panorama Custom Object Detector Example (Pikachu Detection)

-This is an end to end example that shows how to create a custom Object Detector using GluonCV and using it on the Panorama device
+This is an end to end example that shows how to create a custom Object Detector using GluonCV / PanoramaSDK and using it on the Panorama device

 ## Files Included
 - Lambda (Folder)